ricomariani/CG-SQL-author/CQL_Guide/int03.md

 ### Result Sets

 In addition to returning a single row into a value cursor, or returning a statement to consume with a statement cursor, it's possible to generate a result set.
-So far the samples have included `@attribute(cql:private)` to suppress that code.
+So far the samples have included `[[private]]` to suppress that code.
 This pattern is intended to let regular C code access the data so `private` suppresses it.

 Let's consider a simple example, this example returns only one row but the mechanism works for any number of rows,